fuzzygroup/blog/_posts/2020-03-13-announcing-covidnearme-org.md

 ---
 layout: post
-title: Announcing covidnearme.org
+title: What is covidnearme.org ?
-category: covidenearme
+category: covidnearme.org
-tags: ["covidenearme", "covid"]
+tags: ["covidnearme.org", "covid"]
 ---
 I'd like to say that I'm happy to announce: